 340 Management Information Systems.
 (3) Conceptual and practical approaches to computer-based management information systems.

 343 Management of Information Technology.
 (3) The role, implications and relevance of Information Technology (IT) in managing businesses: management issues concerning IT strategy, planning, and competitive advantage; process innovation and re-engineering; and organizational transformation.
-Prerequisite: IS 342 or permission of department chairperson.
+Prerequisite: IS 341 and 342, or permission of department chairperson.

-415 E-Commerce Systems Development and Management.
-(3) This course will cover tools and technologies related to electronic commerce systems development and management.
-Emphasis will be placed on developing the infrastructure and exploring the emerging technical and managerial issues in support of E-commerce.
+415 Web IT Systems Development and Management.
+(3) This course will cover tools and technologies related to Web IT Systems development and management.
+Emphasis will be placed on developing the infrastructure and exploring the emerging technical and managerial issues in support of Web IT Systems.
 Credit cannot be earned for both CS 415 and IS 415.
-Prerequisite: IS 342.
+Prerequisites: IS 341 and 342.

 443 Decision Support Systems.
 (3) An analysis of the nature of decision making and information systems which serve decision makers.
-Prerequisites: IS 341 and DS 203.
+Prerequisites: IS 341; DS 203 or STAT 171.

-460 Independent Study in Information Management.
+460 Independent Study in Information Systems.
 (1–3, repeatable to 3) Independent study with written report on a problem mutually selected by student and instructor.
-For information management majors only.
-Prerequisites: IS 341 and senior standing, with written permission of the department chairperson.
+For information systems majors only.
+Prerequisites: IS 341 and senior standing, with written permission of department chairperson.

-470 Internship in Information Management.
-(1–12, repeatable to 12) Work experience, on- or off-campus, in an organization involving computerized information systems.
+470 Internship in Information Systems.
+(3–12, repeatable to 12) Work experience, on- or off-campus, in an organization involving computerized information systems.
 Intern will be supervised by a faculty coordinator and an executive in the business firm.
 Reports of work experience are submitted to the coordinator periodically.
-Final report.
-For information management majors only.
-Must be taken within last year of coursework.
-Prerequisites: IS 341 and senior standing, with written permission of the department chairperson.
+Final report required.
+For Information Systems majors only.
+Prerequisites: IS 341, 342, and junior or senior standing, with written permission of department chairperson.
 Graded S/U only.

 203 Introduction to Statistics for Decision Making.
 (3) A survey of statistical methods useful for business.
 Topics include descriptive statistics, probability, probability distribution, statistical inference, analysis of variance, regression, and contingency tables.
-Not open to students who have completed or are currently enrolled in Stat 171.
-Prerequisite: WIU placement in Stat 171, or Math 100, or equivalent (C grade or better).
+Not open to students who have completed or are currently enrolled in STAT 171.
+Prerequisite: WIU placement in STAT 171, or MATH 100, or equivalent (C grade or better).
+IAI: BUS 901.

 303 Applied Business Forecasting and Regression Analysis.
-(3) A survey of the basic methods and techniques that are available for business forecasting including moving average and exponential smoothing techniques, classical decomposition, Box-Jenkins technique, simple and multiple linear and nonlinear regression, time series regression techniques, and technological methods such as Delphi, and S-curves.
-Prerequisite: DS 203 or Stat 171.
+(3) A survey of the basic methods and techniques that are available for business forecasting including moving average and exponential smoothing techniques; classical decomposition; simple, multiple, and time series regression techniques; and statistics for quality control and capability.
+Prerequisite: DS 203 or STAT 171.